jsf80238/data_science/README.md

                             Default is the current directory.
 Will make intermediate directories as necessary.
       --html                Also produce a zip file containing the results in HTML format.
+      --get-cleaned-version FILE_NAME
+                            Output the Pandas data frame in CSV or Parquet format.
+Might be useful if string columns were converted to datetimes/numerics.
+File name must end in '.csv' or '.parquet'.
       --db-host-name HOST_NAME
                             Overrides HOST_NAME environment variable.
 Ignored when getting data from a file.